 To keep informed about new questions posted to the site, subscribe to the site's new questions feed or follow @dataquestions on Twitter.

 Open Refine (formerly Google Refine) is a free, open source, powerful tool for working with messy data: cleaning it; transforming it from one format into another; and extending it with web services and external data.

 Data Observation Network for Earth (DataONE) offers education modules about data management topics such as data sharing, data entry and manipulation, and legal and policy issues.
 The DataONE website also contains data sharing case studies, regular webinars, and a data search facility.

 eResearch Australasia provides opportunities for delegates to engage, connect, and share their ideas and exemplars concerning new information centric research capabilities, and how information and communication technologies help researchers to collaborate, collect, manage, share, process, analyse, store, find, understand and re-use information.

 ResBaz is an Open Science initiative which aims to make it as easy as possible for researchers to do good, reproducible research, by conducting workshops, events and drop-in sessions about new research tools: CAD, R, 3D Printing, Python and many more.
-The Research Bazaar Conference takes place in February at locations around Australia.
+The next Research Bazaar Conference in Sydney is set for July, 2018.
 Follow @ResBaz on Twitter for updates.

 The RezBaz YouTube channel includes a number of playlists covering recent conferences and events.